Active label cleaning for improved dataset quality under resource constraints: Abstract

 \section{Abstract}

-Imperfections in data annotation, known as label noise, are detrimental to the training of machine learning models and have an often-overlooked confounding effect on the assessment of model performance.
+Imperfections in data annotation, known as label noise, are detrimental to the training of machine learning models and have a confounding effect on the assessment of model performance.
 Nevertheless, employing experts to remove label noise by fully re-annotating large datasets is infeasible in resource-constrained settings, such as healthcare.

 This work advocates for a data-driven approach to prioritising samples for re-annotation---which we term ``active label cleaning".
 We propose to rank instances according to estimated label correctness and labelling difficulty of each sample, and introduce a simulation framework to evaluate relabelling efficacy.
 Our experiments on natural images and on a new medical imaging benchmark show that cleaning noisy labels mitigates their negative impact on model training, evaluation, and selection.

-Crucially, the proposed active label cleaning enables correcting labels up to 4\texttimes\ more effectively than typical random selection in realistic conditions, making better use of experts’ valuable time for improving dataset quality.
+Crucially, the proposed approach enables correcting labels up to 4\texttimes\ more effectively than typical random selection in realistic conditions, making better use of experts’ valuable time for improving dataset quality.

 \end{@twocolumnfalse}}]